This delicious grilled red snapper recipe has a cajun seasoning crust bursting with flavor.

 You can use an instant-read thermometer to test the internal temperature of the fish.
 It's done when it reaches 140 degrees F.

-Serve - Serve the fish immediately after it comes off the grill.
+Serve - Serve the grilled fish immediately.
 Remove the skin and serve it with an optional sprinkle of chopped fresh herbs and a squeeze of either lemon juice or lime juice.

 What to Serve with Snapper